codesankalp/dsalgo/contributing.md

 * After that create a branch for your changes.
 For example:
   * add_# if you will add new algorithms or data structures.
-  * fix_# if you will fixe a bug on a certain algorithm or data structure.
+  * fix_# if you will fix a bug on a certain algorithm or data structure.
   * test_# if you wrote a test/s.
   * doc_# if you added to or edited documentation.